Notify me

 Blancpain watch logo

-The earliest watch brand in existence, with the logo proudly displaying the brand’s origins in 1735.
+The earliest watch brand still in existence (although it ceased operations in the late 19th century and was revived in the 1980s), with the logo proudly displaying the brand’s origins in 1735.

 Vacheron Constantin: